 What does all of this mean?
 It means we as a company need to refocus on our core businesses and core priorities.
 It means we need to sell non-core assets to strengthen our balance sheet.
 It means we need to get our costs under control and become a lot more efficient.
 And it means we have needed to make some very difficult and very painful decisions about which businesses – and which of our friends and colleagues – will and won’t have a place at Enron going forward.

 Having been part of that process, I want to tell you the personnel decisions that were made are not a reflection on the quality of the people that have been laid off.
 They were first-class, talented people yesterday and they are first-class, talented people today.
+It was also not a judgment on the importance of the work they were doing.
+Much of the work was for businesses of the future or for other activities that would pay off in the years to come.
+Unfortunately, our current financial condition requires that we focus on our existing core businesses and requires us to focus in the very near term.

 Let me tell you about the process that was conducted.
 We divided the business into four groups: three operating units, Core, Non-Core and Businesses Under Review, and one corporate overhead.